Hamiltonian formalism for cosmological perturbations: fixing the gauge: Gauge fixing

 A criterion that is usually invoked to determine if a gauge is pathological or not is the unicity of the gauge-fixing procedure.
 Here, we show that this criterion is equivalent to the definition introduced above, where non-pathological gauges are those where the gauge degrees of freedom are uniquely fixed by the physical ones.
 A gauge $G$ is said to be uniquely determined if the gauge parameters $\xi^0$ and $\xi$ that generate the gauge transformation to go from any other gauges $G'$ to the considered gauge $G$ are unequivocally fixed.
 Let us denote by an overtilde the phase-space variables and the perturbed Lagrange multipliers in the gauge $G$.
 The gauge conditions associated to $G$ are \bea \vec{G}_1\cdot\widetilde{ \dz }+\lambda^{(N)}_1\,\widetilde{\delta N}+\lambda^{(N_1)}_1\,k\widetilde{\delta N_1}&=&0\, , \\ \vec{G}_2\cdot\widetilde{ \dz }+\lambda^{(N)}_2\,\widetilde{\delta N}+\lambda^{(N_1)}_2\,k\widetilde{\delta N_1}&=&0\, . \eea We now rewrite $\widetilde{ \dz }$, $\widetilde{\delta N}$, and $k\widetilde{\delta N_1}$ in the gauge $G$ as functions of the same variables in another gauge $G'$, that we denote ${ \dz }$, ${\delta N}$, and $k{\delta N_1}$.
 This can be done using the Lie derivatives~\eqref{eq:Lie:def}, and one obtains \Eqs{eq:gtz}, \eqref{eq:tildeN} and~\eqref{eq:tildeN1}.
 By inserting these relations into the gauge conditions~\eqref{eq:gauge:cond:GT:1} and~\eqref{eq:gauge:cond:GT:2}, one finds \bea \boldsymbol{\lambda}\left(\boldsymbol{I}_2\frac{\dd}{\dd\tau}+\boldsymbol{T}\right)\left( \right)+\boldsymbol{G}_\mathrm{LM}\left( \right)=-\boldsymbol{\lambda}\left( \right)- \left( \right), \eea where $\boldsymbol{T}$ is a $2\times2$ matrix given by \bea \boldsymbol{T}=\left( \right). \eea

 In full generality then, the gauge parameters $\xi^0$ and $\xi$ are determined by a 2-dimensional system of ordinary differential equations.
 This leads to two possible sources of underdetermination of the gauge parameters.
 First, because time-differentiation is involved, $\xi^0$ and $\xi$ might be fixed up to some arbitrary initial conditions only (that may depend on space).
 Second, even if time derivatives can be removed and the system of differential equations is turned into an ordinary algebraic system, another source of underdetermination appears if the resulting algebraic system is not invertible.
 Removing time-derivatives of the gauge parameters in \Eq{eq:unisys} requires to set $\mathrm{Rank}(\boldsymbol{\lambda})=0$.\footnote{More precisely, according to the terminology of \Sec{sssec:RegainingAlgConst}, this corresponds to ``case one'', while ``case two'' and case ``case three'' can be shown to follow similar arguments.} We are then left with an algebraic system which is invertible if $\det(\boldsymbol{G}_\mathrm{LM})\neq0$, which is equivalent to requiring $\det(\boldsymbol{G})\neq 0 $, see footnote~\ref{foot:GLMG}.
 Hence the gauge $G$ is unique if $\mathrm{Rank}(\boldsymbol{\lambda})=0$ {\it and} $\det(\boldsymbol{G})\neq0$, which coincides with the two conditions obtained above for $G$ to be non-pathological, \ie for the final solution to be free of any gauge degrees of freedom.
+The reverse is yet to be confirmed and would require to show that $\mathrm{Rank}(\boldsymbol{\lambda})=0$ and $\det(\boldsymbol{G})\neq0$ is the unique way to solve \Eq{eq:unisys}.